At The Hopetoun Arms Main Street Leadhills

 The Lasses 19th May

 Pleased to welcome back The Lasses.
-From the Netherlands, the girls have a great traditional repertoire with fantastic harmonies.
+From the Netherlands.

 After their last appearance here, the girls performed in Japan, and have also toured in the USA and Europe